Written by Valerie Sizelove. Reviewed by Sean Busch.

 Not all surfaces are created equally, especially when it comes to marble, granite, and soapstone countertops.
 Since it’s a soft, calcium-based stone with open pores that absorb liquids, marble is one of the hardest surfaces to clean.

-How to Check if Your Marble Countertops Are Sealed
+Pro Tip: How to Check If Your Marble Countertops Are Sealed

 Sealed marble is better protected from the elements, but the protective coating fades with normal wear and tear.
 Luckily, it’s easy to check if your marble countertops are sealed.
 Let a few drops of water sit on a clean marble countertop for 10-15 minutes before wiping the area dry.
 A darkened spot indicates water absorption and the need for re-treatment.